 Instructions

-- Add the eggs, milk, vanilla extract, and cinnamon (optional) to a shallow, flat-bottomed bowl.
-Whisk all the ingredients (especially the egg) together with a fork until the bowl is filled with one cohesive egg mixture.
+- Add 2 large eggs, 1/4 cup milk, 1/2 teaspoon vanilla extract, and 1/4 teaspoon ground cinnamon (optional) to a shallow, flat-bottomed bowl.
+Whisk all the ingredients together with a fork until well combined.

-- Preheat the air fryer to 375 degrees Fahrenheit.
-You don’t have to preheat it but with our air fryer, we have found that the egg-soaked bread doesn’t stick as much if we preheat the air fryer tray.
+- Preheat the air fryer to 375 degrees Fahrenheit (190 degrees Celsius).
+You don't have to preheat it but with our air fryer, we have found that the egg-soaked bread doesn't stick as much if we preheat the air fryer.

-- Quickly dip one side of one slice of bread into the egg mixture then flip it over, dip the other side into the egg mixture, then lift it up and let the excess egg drip off.
-Place the bread into the air fryer tray.
+- Quickly dip a slice of bread into the egg mixture.
+Then flip it over, dip the other side into the egg mixture, and lift it up to let the excess egg drip off.
 Repeat these steps with the other slices of bread.
-Make sure that there is no bread overlap in the air fryer so that the French toast can cook evenly all around.

-- Cook the French toast for 5-6 minutes, then flip it over and cook for another 3 minutes or until the egg is fully cooked and the toast is crispy to your liking.
+- Cook the French toast at 375 degrees Fahrenheit (190 degrees Celsius) for 4-5 minutes, then flip it over and cook for another 3 minutes or until the egg is fully cooked and the toast is crispy to your liking.
 If the egg is still heavily sticking to the tray when trying to flip it, leave it to cook another minute or two before trying to flip again.

 - Once cooked on both sides, remove the French toast from the air fryer and serve it with butter, berries, maple syrup, or other toppings of your choice!